"Mawage. Mawage is wot bwings us togeder tooday. Mawage,that bwessed awangment, that dweam wifin a dweam..." (

 The newlyweds, Danny and Denise.
 Don't they look like nice people?

 This movie brought up several questions with the Spored to Death viewing audience.
 I do have a "staff" of sorts.
 Mostly these are the people I subject these bad movies to on a regular basis.
 You, the proud and tortured few, have the right to be part of the Spored to Death publishing experience.
 Also, consider yourselves permanent interns, as I have no way to pay any of you.
-Although, on second thought, the word "intern" has such ugly implications.
-I much prefer a different, though less politically correct term.
+Although, on second thought, the word "intern" has such

-Think of yourselves as "minions".
+Think of yourselves as "

 The most prominent question of the night posed by my minions was this: If you were just married and your husband was attacked by a zombie and developed an insatiable craving for human flesh, would you stand by your man?
 According to this movie, yes, you would.
 Also of note are the following questions: